Harry-young-0/GeTAP/README.md

 + **unique_Gtex_snps.csv:** List of all GTEx SNPs altering your Genes expression.

 ### LDMatrix
+Data on LD calculations
 + **NFE2L2_r2.csv:** Full matrix of r2 scores from LDLink.
 + **rs_overlap_ALL_NFE2L2:** Data object for R of r2 scores in case you want to visualise the data as a matrix.

+## Section D: Understanding the Pipeline Output Plots
 ## Final Plots:

 ### Plot A1: Number of SNPs per Tissue Group from GTEx
-An overview of which tissue groups the SNPs that alter expression of your gene of interest were detected in by GTEx, grouped by the tissue groups.
+An overview of which tissue groups the SNPs that alter expression of your gene of interest were detected in by GTEx cis-eQTLs, grouped by the tissue groups.
 This is generated using the initial download from GTEx before running through the pipeline or assessing linkage disequilibrium.

 Colour = direction of expression change, rsid = unique SNP identifier